 Our house was only listed as 2.5 acres, but we really wanted more land, so we asked the realtor, and it turns out the seller owned another 2.5 acres adjacent to the land with the house on it that they weren’t planning on selling.
 So we made an offer on that land too, and they accepted!

 This “hidden extra land” concept is actually pretty common when you are looking for off-grid properties.
-Most of the 10 or so plots of land that we looked at in Arizona, New Mexico, and Colorado were listed as a certain amount of acreage, even though the seller owned a lot more land and was parceling it out to sell separately so they could potentially make a bigger profit or just make sure they were selling land in more obtainable chunks for the average person.
+Most of the 10 or so plots of land that we looked at in Arizona, New Mexico, and Colorado were listed as a certain amount of acreage, even though the seller owned a lot more land and was parceling it out to sell separately so they could potentially make a bigger profit or just make sure they were selling land in more obtainable chunks for the average buyer.
 Often sellers will give you a deal if you buy more than one of their parcels.

 I hope this post helped answer some questions you might have had about financing an off-grid house.
 If you liked it or would like to save it for later, please pin one of the pictures below.